Slim and Tex

 Unlike many other early adventure serials in the comics, this tale has no racist elements.
 This too makes it unusual.

 The Snatch (1937).
 Writer: Alex Lovy.
 Art: Alex Lovy.
 First Slim, then Tex go after the kidnappers.
 This is the last Slim and Tex tale.
-The story breaks off in mid point, with Slim wounded, and Tex tracking down the kidnappers.
+The story breaks off in mid point, with Slim wounded (or maybe killed), and Tex tracking down the kidnappers.
 Apparently, the series was canceled before any final episodes could be written, or at least published.
 This particular episode was published after a gap of four months; it might have been created long before, and originally scheduled for #12, but delayed when the series was canceled.